Pop América, 1965-1975

 Several acquisitions have been influenced by the major traveling exhibition Pop América, 1965 – 1975, which is co-organized by the Nasher Museum and the McNay Art Museum in San Antonio, Texas.
 One is a screenprint on paper, Absolutely Chicana (2008), the first work by Judith F. Baca to enter the collection.

 Baca is a painter, muralist, community arts pioneer, scholar and educator who has worked in Los Angeles for more than four decades.
 Absolutely Chicana comes out of a 1976 project she did at the Women’s Building, a feminist art incubator in Los Angeles.
 Part of the project involved a performance in which Baca dressed up as a 1940s pachuca—the iconic figure of a rebellious Mexican woman.
 This print derives from a photo taken of her in that costume.
-An image of Baca as a pachuca, as well as one of a local gang member dressed as a chola, or “homegirl,” were included in her work Las Tres Marias, a statement on Chicana identity that is part of Pop América.
-The museum purchased this print directly from the artist.
+An image of Baca as a pachuca, as well as one of a local gang member dressed as a chola, or “homegirl,” were included in her work Las Tres Marias, a statement on Chicana identity that was part of the Pop América, 1965-1975 exhibition.

 The health and safety of our community is our top priority.
 In accordance with Duke University, the museum is closed to visitors until further notice.
 The café and store are closed.
 Find updates and the latest information on Duke’s Coronavirus Response website.